 The Professional Background Screening Association (PBSA) is a non-profit trade organization representing companies that offer employment and screening services.
 The association promotes ethical business practices and compliance with the Fair Credit Reporting Act.

 Presenting Information and Data to Clients

 After retrieving the raw data on the subject, take the time to analyze the information, and summarize the key information in the form of an investigative report.
-It is the private investigator’s job to cull through the data an determine the facts that are relevant to the investigation.
-Ultimately, once all of the relevant information and data is assembled, it should be presented in a format that is simple and easy to understand.
+It is the private investigator’s job to cull through the data and determine the facts that are relevant to the investigation.
+Ultimately, once all of the relevant information and data are assembled, it should be presented in a format that is simple and easy to understand.